Difrex/OTCD/README.md

 # USAGE

-Change settings in config.xml and put it into /etc/otcd/config.xml
+* Change settings in config.xml and put it into /etc/otcd/config.xml
+* Change domain in otcd.
+Somethin like this

+        sed s/example.com/your.domain.org/g < otcd

 Run daemon: